rajavenkatesh04/rajavenkatesh04/README.md

 ---

 ### 🌟 Fun Facts:
-- I debug so much, I dream in error codes. 😴💻
+- Online resorces taught me more than college. 😴💻
 - My coffee-to-code ratio is dangerously high. ☕➡️💻
 - I once made a "Hello World" program that accidentally caused a *Hello Universe*. 🌌